ss49919201/ai-playground/go/short-url/memory-bank/projectbrief.md

 - **Redirection:** Accept a request to a short URL path (e.g., GET /{shortID}) and redirect the user to the corresponding original long URL using an HTTP 301 or 302 redirect.
 - **Persistence:** Store the mapping between short IDs and long URLs.
 Initially, an in-memory store will be used for simplicity.
 - **Unique ID Generation:** Implement a mechanism to generate unique and reasonably short identifiers for the URLs.
+- **Web Interface:** Provide a simple web page for users to shorten URLs via a form.

 ## 3. Goals